Eric Roe

-Eric Roe is an American politician.
-A Republican, he served as a member of the Pennsylvania House of Representatives for the 158th district from 2017 to 2018.
+Eric M. Roe is an American politician serving as a member of the Chester County Board of Commissioners since 2023.
+A Republican, he also served as a member of the Pennsylvania House of Representatives for the 158th district from 2017 to 2018.

 Early life

 Roe is the son of QVC host Mary Beth Roe.
 He graduated from American University with a bachelor's degree in political science in 2010 and also has a master's degree in public policy from University College London.
 He served at the Republican National Committee in Washington from 2009 to 2011 and was a staffer for Michael Steele.
 Roe and his wife, Alice, both volunteer with Chester County Women's Services.
 He worked as an administrative assistant until 2017.